finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)

 ## Icebox
+- Tech: Remove Unity references from CardGameDef by creating and using ICardGameLoader instead of CoroutineRunner
 - Apply autoUpdate to cached card images
 - Support Android TV and tvOS
 - Support custom card backgrounds (Hearthstone)